-The Issuer has obtained the CMB approval letter (dated 10 June 2022 and numbered E-29833736-105.02.02-22658) and the CMB approved issuance certificates (in Turkish: onaylanmış ihraç belgeleri) (dated 10 June 2022 and numbered 107/BA-850 (for sustainable/green issuances) and dated 10 June 2022 and numbered 106/BA-850 (for other debt instruments)) (together, the "CMB Approval") based upon which any offering of the Notes might be conducted.
-The Issuer has also obtained the BRSA approval letter (numbered E-32521522-101.01.05[31]-48797) (the "BRSA Approval") and, with the CMB Approval, the "Programme Approvals") required for the issuance of Notes under the Programme.
-The maximum principal amount of securities that the Bank can issue under the CMB Approval is US\$5,000,000,000 (or its equivalent in other currencies) (US\$1,000,0000,000 for sustainable/green issuances issued per the Green Debt Instruments, Sustainable Debt Instruments, Green Lease Certificates, Sustainable Lease Certificates Guide published by the CMB on 24 February 2022) and US\$4,000,0000,000 for other issuances in aggregate (the "Approved Issuance Limit"); provided that, as per the BRSA Approval, the aggregate outstanding nominal amount of debt instruments denominated in Turkish Lira issued by the Issuer (whether under these approvals or otherwise) may not exceed TL 10,000,000,000.
-It should be noted that, regardless of the outstanding aggregate principal amount of Notes or the amount permitted to be issued under the Programme, unless the Bank obtains new approval(s) from the CMB, the aggregate principal amount of securities issued under the CMB Approval (whether issued under the Programme or otherwise) cannot exceed the Approved Issuance Limit.
-In addition to the Programme Approvals, but only to the extent (and in the form) required by applicable law, an approval of the CMB in respect of each Tranche of Notes is required to be obtained by the Issuer on or before the Issue Date of such Tranche, which date will be specified in the applicable Final Terms.
+The Issuer has obtained the CMB approval letter (dated 19 October 2023 and numbered E-29833736-105.02.02.02-43801) and the CMB approved issuance certificates (in Turkish: onaylanmış ihraç belgeleri) (dated 19 October 2023 and numbered 317/BA-1366 (for sustainable/green issuances) and dated 19 October 2023 and numbered 316/BA-1366 (for other debt instruments)) (together, the "CMB Approval") based upon which any offering of the Notes might be conducted.
+The Issuer has also obtained the BRSA approval letter (numbered E-32521522-101.01.05[31]-95251) (the "BRSA Approval" and, with the CMB Approval, the "Programme Approvals") required for the issuance of Notes under the Programme.
+The maximum principal amount of securities that the Bank can issue under the CMB Approval is US\$5,000,000,000 (or its equivalent in other currencies other than Turkish Lira) (US\$1,000,000,000 for sustainable/green issuances issued per the Green Debt Instruments, Sustainable Debt Instruments, Green Lease Certificates, Sustainable Lease Certificates Guide published by the CMB on 24 February 2022 and US\$4,000,000,000 for other issuances in aggregate) (the "Approved Issuance Limit"); provided that, as per the BRSA Approval, the aggregate outstanding nominal amount of debt instruments denominated in Turkish Lira issued by the Issuer (whether under these approvals or otherwise) may not exceed TL 10,000,000,000.
+As per the BRSA Approval, debt instruments denominated in Turkish Lira cannot be issued under the Programme Approvals.
+It should be noted that, regardless of the outstanding aggregate principal amount of Notes or the amount permitted to be issued under the Programme, unless the Bank obtains new approval(s) from the CMB, the aggregate principal amount of securities issued under the CMB Approval (whether issued under the Programme or otherwise) cannot exceed the

+Approved Issuance Limit.
+As per the Green Debt Instruments, Sustainable Debt Instruments, Green Lease Certificates, Sustainable Lease Certificates Guide published by the CMB on 24 February 2022, in order to make sustainable/green issuances outside of Türkiye, the Issuer is required to obtain a separate approval from the CMB in addition to the CMB Approval.
+In addition to the Programme Approvals, but only to the extent (and in the form) required by applicable law, an approval of the CMB in respect of each Tranche of Notes is required to be obtained by the Issuer on or before the Issue Date of such Tranche, which date will be specified in the applicable Pricing Supplement.
 The scope of the Programme Approvals might be amended and/or new approvals from the CMB and/or the BRSA might be obtained from time to time.
 The Notes issued under the Programme prior to the respective dates of the Programme Approvals were issued under previously existing BRSA and CMB approvals.